This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 First of all, be prepared to shell out some money to visit the Great Barrier Reef.
 This was by far the most expensive activity we did while in the Cairns area, but it was worth every penny.
 Plan to spend $500-600 AUD for a family of 4-5.
 Most companies have a family rate (2 adults, 2 children) that will save you money.
 You can go to some islands closer to Cairns, which are wonderful day trips, but please make sure you go out to the Outer Reef while here.

 You are going to be overwhelmed with choices for which company to choose for your Great Barrier Reef kids tour.
 I spent hours reading various reviews and weighing the pros and cons of each.
-We ended up going out with Sunlover Reef Cruises and it is a perfect choice for families.
+We ended up doing two day trips with two different companies: Passions of Paradise and Sunlover Reef Cruises, both of which were perfect for families.
 You will need to book in advance to reserve your spot and transfers from your hotel can be organized.

 The first thing you will notice when comparing Great Barrier Reef cruises is that some go out to a pontoon (a floating activity centre).
 These have larger boats and offer a wide range of ways to experience the Reef.
-Sunlover goes out to Moore Reef and we were really eager to try out their brand new pontoon (more on the pontoon a bit later).
-You spend over 4 hours on the pontoon exploring the Great Barrier Reef.
-There are so many things to do on the pontoon at the Great Barrier Reef for kids.
+Sunlover goes out to Moore Reef where you spend over 4 hours on the pontoon exploring the Great Barrier Reef.

 Getting to the Reef